Update #5: Sandbox Mode, Classic Mode & More! · Unrailed 2: Back on Track update for 27 August 2025

 New Cartridges

-We've also added three new cartridges to unlock for those of you who already have everything:
+We've also added FOUR new cartridges to unlock for those of you who already have everything:

 Meteor: Has a chance to spawn a meteor at the beginning of a map that crashes into the ground and mines resources in a radius